androbaza/Xsight-heart-rate/logs/Haseeb_logs.md

   - Economical factors - choosing the cheapest one if both are comparable in results and error obtained?
   - Not sure, to be honest..... *sigh*

 # Week 4 (12.05 to 18.05)

+## Project Timeline for presentation:
+![resources/Haseeb/project_timeline.JPG]

+## Problems faced:
+- Biggest problem: Running PyVHR on Jestson Nano.
+There's no pre-built binaries/cmake files for PyVHR for Jetson Nano.
+Have to build it from source.
+Installing all the dependencies and making them work in tandem is time-consuming.
+Once this is done, implementation gets a lot fun and easy, hopefully!

+# Week 5 (19.05 to 25.05)

 ![Logs](https://github.com/androbaza/Xsight-heart-rate/blob/51ae68385d27b7b830f5b3130e17f253fc52355b/resources/etc/empty.JPG)